Are you searching for the best joint accounts in Canada that fit your needs? Your search ends here!

 A KOHO joint account is an account that you can also share with someone else.
 You’ll both have equal access to the funds in the account and can use them for whatever you want.

-They’re free to use, like all KOHO accounts.
-You can set up instant transfers at any time, so you and your partner have access to what you need when you need it.
+They’re free to use and can set up instant transfers at any time, so you and your partner have access to what you need when you need it.

 You can also set up round-ups on purchases made on the joint account to make sure everyone is saving even when they don’t realize it.